-(1) If the exception is fixed and the restart transition is taken to Active, then it should continue transition into Suspended state.
+- (1) If the exception is fixed and the restart transition is taken to Active, then it should continue transition into Suspended state. - (2) Return the child to the state it has before the "parent suspend" or "suspend" transition to Suspended state.

-7.4.3 EventListener and Milestone Lifecycle
+8.4.3 EventListener and Milestone Lifecycle